cchurch/api-docs/source/includes/_api_action.md

 curl --cookie "auth_key=[AUTH_KEY]" --request POST https://login.eagleeyenetworks.com/g/action/allon
 ```

 Used to turn on all cameras in the caller user’s account.
-Caller must be an account_superuser.
+Caller must be an account superuser

 ### HTTP Request